Star Wars: The Force Awakens

 Finn's Throughline begins the moment he lowers his blaster and refuses to fire into the crowd of innocent villagers.
 "I wasn't going to kill for them," he explains later--a justification signaling his Main Character Problem: Support.
 Everywhere he goes he runs into conflict stemming from this Problem.
 Cries of "Traitor!" arise from the perception that he--a soldier from birth (Main Character Throughline of Situation)--has switched allegiances.

 Yet Finn's problem is not that he won't fight for the First Order, it is that he refuses to stand for anything--a lack of Support if you will.
-Other dynamics within the narrative then give Finn a Main Character Symptom of Pursuit and a Main Character Response of Avoid.
-Main Characters are aware of their Symptoms and think this is where their problem lies.
+Other dynamics within the narrative then give Finn a Main Character Focus of Pursuit and a Main Character Direction of Avoid.
+Main Characters are aware of their Focuss and think this is where their problem lies.
 Finn believes his problem is that the First Order will pursue him from one end of the galaxy to the next and thus--as Moz points out later--responds by running away (Avoiding).

 And that's why you want to see the film again.
 Why you want to see any great film again.
 You are gaining an understanding impossible to appreciate in your day-to-day life.
 Wrap it up in an entertaining package and you have the recipe for massive success.

-With the forces of evil growing in power, Finding Luke becomes the Overall Story Goal, forcing the Story Consequence of failing into Changing One's Nature--in this case, transforming the face of the Galaxy to one ruled by the wicked First Order.
-Overall Story Issues of Attitude come into play--signified by Po's cocky demeanor with Kylo Ren (Oscar Isaac and Adam Driver respectively) and Han Solo's brazen attitude towards his debtors (Harrison Ford).
+With the forces of evil growing in power, Finding Luke becomes the Story Goal, forcing the Story Consequence of failing into Becoming--in this case, transforming the face of the Galaxy to one ruled by the wicked First Order.
+Objective Story Issues of Attitude come into play--signified by Po's cocky demeanor with Kylo Ren (Oscar Isaac and Adam Driver respectively) and Han Solo's brazen attitude towards his debtors (Harrison Ford).

-As mentioned previously, Finn's change of character paves the way for the overall story to end in success: they find Luke (Story Outcome of Success).
-Without Finn's Change the Resistance would not have been able to stand up against the First Order (Overall Story Solution of Oppose).
+As mentioned previously, Finn's change of character paves the way for the Objective Story to end in success: they find Luke (Story Outcome of Success).
+Without Finn's Change the Resistance would not have been able to stand up against the First Order (Objective Story Solution of Oppose).
 Whether or not Finn's change resolved his personal angst is left to be seen--though it is clear the implication is that his actions were a Good thing (Story Judgment of Good).

 If you were to write your own story with a character just like Finn, Dramatica would suggest to you a character just like Rey.
 Whether it was writer's intuition (a good bet considering Lawrence Kasdan, Michael Arndt, and J.J.
 Abrams's body of work) or whether it was the result of working with the application, Rey balances Finn's point-of-view on every point.
 Her Steadfastness motivates Finn's eventual Change.